sweetrpg/lootparcels-foundryvtt/README.md

 from the item when adding it to the actor.
 If no item is found, the module will just add an entry to the actor.

 Where `quantity` is used, either in an argument or quantifier (see below), a die spec can be provided to generate a random amount of that item.
+It's worth noting that some items you want to have stacked (i.e., if the character already has a quantity of the item, you just want the quantity to increase) as opposed to creating a new entry on the Actor sheet.
+For some systems, this is the difference between using `$item` and `$consumable`.
+And some systems do not support `$ammo`, so you probably want to use `$consumable` instead.

 Parcel items can also include zero or more optional quantifiers, in the form of key/value pairs separated by an equal sign (`=`), for example, `q=3`.
 The currently supported quantifiers are described below.